catalinpit/hashnode/cl7yx5xwv02gtewnvczbkfrdr.md

 ## Summary

 Creating content is a beautiful activity that can bring many benefits.
-But also have some serious drawbacks.
+But it also has drawbacks.
 My hope is that this article helps you avoid the common pitfalls so you can create content in a healthy way.

 If you wish to start creating content:
 * find your why